-Research shows Arizona has more than 60,000 new residents from California alone each year, making it the second fastest-growing state in the country according to U.S. News & World Report‡.
+Research shows Arizona has more than 60,000 new residents from California alone each year, making it one of the fastest-growing states in the country according to U.S. News & World Report‡.
 But this begs the question: are we in a housing bubble?
 Unlike the housing bubble in 2008, the demand is real, and the supply is extremely limited.

 Affordable housing concerns

 The Phoenix housing market is booming.
 As a direct result of the pandemic, we are seeing more California residents, as well as people from other neighboring states, cashing out and coming to Arizona for better property taxes and bigger homes, which is driving prices up and reducing inventory.
 This is creating a big affordability issue with both houses and apartments and there are concerns about how the state will mitigate the rising cost and competition.
 The pandemic has impacted the market too for three main reasons: People don’t want to open up their house to other people during the pandemic, people want more space, and people want out of apartment living.

 There is high demand for homes with an extremely low supply, which is creating bidding wars and driving up the cost of housing.
 Recently, a client mentioned they sold some land to housing developers who were building two different subdivisions.
 In both subdivisions, more than a third of buyers were from California.
 I had my own experience with the real estate market when I sold my own home a few months back.
 I received eight offers and most offered more than asking.
 We sold our home in a day which really goes to show how hot the market is right now.